lethang7794/devops-book/chap-06.md

 - **Break up your deployments**: into multiple separated, isolated **environments**.
 - **Break up your codebase**: into multiple **libraries**, **(micro)services**

 ## Breaking Up Your Deployments

+- In this book, you deploy everything - servers, Kubernetes, cluster, serverless functions, ... - into a single AWS account 👈 Fine for learning & testing
+- In real world, it's common to have multiple deployment _environments_, each environment has its own set of _isolated_ infrastructure.

 ### Why Deploy Across Multiple Environments

 #### Isolating tests

+Typically, you need a way to test changes to your software

+- _before_ you expose those changes (to users)
+- in a way that limits the _blast radius_ (that affects users, production environment).

+You do that by deploying more environments that closely resemble production.

+A common setup is having 3 environments:

+- **Production**: the environment that is exposed to _users_.

+- **Staging**: a scaled-down clone of production that is exposed to inside your _company_.

+  👉 The releases are staged in **staging** so other teams - e.g. QA - can test them.

+- **Development**: another scaled-down clone of production that is exposed to _dev team_.

+  👉 Dev teams test code changes in **development** during _development_ process (before those changes make it to staging).

+> [!TIP]
+> These trio environments have many other names:
+>
+> - **Production**: `prod`
+> - **Staging**: `stage`, `QA`
+> - **Development**: `dev`

 #### Isolating products & teams

+> [!IMPORTANT]
+> Key takeaway #1
+> Breaking up your deployment into multiple environments allows you to isolate tests from production and teams from each other.

 #### Reducing latency